- 900 Exposition Blvd. Los Angeles, CA 90007

 Our Strategic Framework

-The Natural History Family of Museums—the Natural History Museum of Los Angeles County, the La Brea Tar Pits and Museum, and the William S. Hart Museum—occupies an unrivaled position in its natural and cultural landscape.
-As home to over 35 million specimens and artifacts, we have the largest natural and cultural history collection in the western United States, a range of indoor and outdoor experiences across our three sites which served 1.3 million visitors in FY16, and the only active urban paleontological excavation site in the world at the Tar Pits.
+The Natural History Museums of Los Angeles County (NHMLAC)—the Natural History Museum (NHM), La Brea Tar Pits, and the William S. Hart Museum—occupy an unrivaled position in the natural and cultural landscape.
+As home to over 35 million specimens and artifacts, we have the largest natural and cultural history collection in the western United States, a range of indoor and outdoor experiences across our three sites which serves approximately 1.3 million visitors, and the only active urban paleontological excavation site in the world at the Tar Pits.

-"For the people of Los Angeles and the world beyond, the Natural History Family of Museums explores connections between nature, culture, science, and history like no other institution can.
+"For the people of Los Angeles and the world beyond, the Natural History Museums of Los Angeles County explores connections between nature, culture, science, and history like no other institution can.
 This framework charts a course that fulfills our vision, and ensures the museums’ vitality and relevance for years to come"

 "Our strategic priorities re-imagine how our museums, through our research and unparalleled collections, interact with our communities—onsite and beyond our walls.
 By committing to principles of accessibility and engagement, we’ll truly be a hub for discoveries and dialogue around critical issues of global significance and local impact."